-It’s important to ensure that every training session you do is part of a grand plan.
-Without planning, you’re unlikely to find the right blend of intensity, volume, recovery, and progression that you need to reach your peak on race day.
+Ensuring every training session you do is part of a grand plan is essential.
+With planning, you'll likely find the right blend of intensity, volume, recovery, and progression to reach your peak on race day.

 Key Training Phases